ABOUT

 CBL as . . .

-Challenge Based Learning can be implemented in a variety of ways, and is designed to support other pedagogical approaches.
-As a verb it expresses a philosophical approach to planning, problem solving and learning.
+Challenge Based Learning is flexible and works well with other pedagogical and professional frameworks.
+As a verb, it presents a philosophical approach to planning, problem-solving and learning.
 For example: Let’s CBL it!

-As a noun CBL can be an event embedded in a learning experience or serve as a capstone experience for a course.
-For example: At the end of the semester the students will participate in a challenge.
+As a noun, CBL can be an event embedded in a learning experience or serve as a capstone experience for a course.
+For example, The students will participate in a challenge at the end of the semester.

 a verb: